buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_3_Mint_A_NFT_Locally.md

 // SPDX-License-Identifier: UNLICENSED
 ```

 Just a fancy comment.
-It's called an "SPDX license identifier", feel free to Google what it is :).
+It's called an "SPDX license identifier", You can read more about that [here](https://spdx.org/licenses/).

 ```solidity
 pragma solidity ^0.8.0;